 This is where the debate needs to begin.
 This is the worldview assumption: this is getting at the Ultimate Authority of both sides.

-Although the Peters doesn’t claim this, the Ultimate Authority for the Romans Catholic is the Church.
-They claim they have a tripartite system of authority (Scripture, Tradition, and the Church Magisterium), but functionally this is not the case.
-They claim that Scriptures are an ultimate authority for them, but they claim that the Church had to give us the Scripture and it has to interpret it for us as well.
-This will come back up as this is the foundation behind claims 3, 4, 5, 6, 7, 8, 9, 11, 14, and 19 in the article.
-Without the Church, we would have no Bible, and we can’t know what the Bible says.
-We need the church as a necessary starting point before we can move forward, epistemilogically, to the Bible.
-The same goes for Tradition.
+But functionally, this is not the case for Rome.
+Catholics claim that the Scriptures are an ultimate authority for people, but they claim that the church is an equal authority, since after all, the church had to give us the Scripture, and it has to interpret it for us as well.
+Allegedly, without the Church we would have no Bible, and we can’t know what the Bible says.
+We need the church as a necessary starting point before we can move forward to the Bible/Tradition.

-Regardless of the claim, as an epistemic axiom, the Church is the final authority.
-The formation/development of Tradition/the Scriptures are enslaved to the authority of the Church, and the understanding/interpretation of those things are also funneled through the Church.
+In spite of their claims to the contrary, as an epistemic axiom, the church is the final authority for the Catholic.
+The formation/development of Tradition/the Scriptures are enslaved to the authority of the church, and the understanding/interpretation of those things are also funneled through the Church.
 We will call this: Sola Ecclesia.

-Here is the problem: everyone has to have an ultimate starting point, everyone has an ultimate authority, and those most be circular.
-You cannot appeal to something outside of your ultimate authority in order to justify your ultimate authority, because whatever you appealed to would then be a higher authority whatever it is you are trying to validate.
+Here is the problem: everyone has to have an ultimate starting point; everyone has an ultimate authority, and those must be circular.
+You cannot appeal to something outside of your ultimate authority in order to justify your ultimate authority, because whatever you appealed to would then be a higher authority over whatever it is you are trying to validate.

-If I say my Mom is my highest authority, and someone asks me, “Why?” and I responded with, “Because my dad told me so”, that would make my dad my highest authority, regardless of my claim otherwise.
-All ultimate standards are circular.
+Let’s put this in laymen’s terms shall we?
+If I say my Mom is my highest authority, and someone asks me, “Why?” and I responded with, “Because my dad told me so,” that would make my dad my highest authority, regardless of my claim otherwise.
+Therefore, all ultimate standards must be circular in some way when validating their own authority, like using your speed to prove your faster than others.

-Even the non-religious are philosophically stuck with this apparent issue.
-For example, if someone appeals to no external religious authority (Church, Bible, Quran, Book of Mormon, Prophet, etc.) they ultimate determine truth by appealing to their reasoning process.
+Even the non-religious are philosophically stuck with this necessary circle.
+For example, if someone appeals to no external religious authority (Church, Bible, Quran, Book of Mormon, Prophet, etc.) they ultimately determine truth by appealing to their reasoning process.
 Their cognitive faculties serve as their final court of appeal.

-Now, how would that person validate the reliability of their reasoning process?
+Suppose that person was asked how they would validate the reliability or authority of their reasoning process?
 They would have to reason about the question, and then provide a reason for it.
 They would have to use their reasoning to justify the use of their reasoning.

 Not all circles are created equal.
 Too much could be said on that, but the simple point is this, only one ultimate authority is actually valid and true, and thus that ultimate authority would be self-authenticating, while the others would simply be circular and fallacious.

 The Roman Catholic and the Christian are at an advantage as they both believe in a God who can reveal things and authenticate to His creatures His own truths.
-The problem is the Catholic’s ultimate standard has cut its legs off from underneath itself; it has cut off the branch it is sitting on.
-And under this particular section it cuts branches multiple times.
+The problem is the Catholic’s ultimate standard has cut off the branch it is sitting on.

 Thus, he needs to authenticate the Church apart from Scripture or Tradition.
 This leaves him with two options: